 Air Conditioning Maintenance from Command Service Center, Inc.

 To keep your air conditioner running in tip-top shape, you need to schedule regular A/C maintenance.
-By keeping seasonal maintenance a priority for your unit, you are prolonging the life of your air conditioner.
+By keeping seasonal maintenance a priority for your unit, you are prolonging your air conditioner's life.
 Command Service Center, Inc. is happy to inspect, clean, and replace any parts your unit may need to keep your home cool in the summer and warm in the winter.

 Has it been a while since you’ve had your A/C checked out?
 Call us today to come take a look and get you prepped for the humidity.

 - Check all high and low voltage wiring

 - Measure amperage of the compressor

 - Clean the condenser coil

 - Clean the drain traps